-Jenelle Evans Dramatic Weight Loss After Giving Birth To Baby Daughter
+Jenelle Evans’ Dramatic Weight Loss After Giving Birth To Baby Daughter

 A post shared by Jenelle Evans (@j_evans1219) on

 Jenelle Evans believes in this system so much that she is promoting Flat Tummy Tea through her Instagram page.
-She encourages her followers to click on the link and she offers a special discount to anyone who buys Flat Tummy Tea using the code word, jenelle10 in the discount section when they check out.
-A four week of her cleansing tea is only $49.
+She encourages her followers to click on the link and she offers a special discount to anyone who buys Flat Tummy Tea using the code word “jenelle10” in the discount section when they check out.
+A four week supply of her cleansing tea is only $49.

-January 24, 2017, at 10:40 a.m., the Teen Mom 2 star gave birth to a healthy baby girl, she named Ensley Jolie Eason.
+January 24, 2017, at 10:40 a.m., the Teen Mom 2 star gave birth to a healthy baby girl.
+She named the new baby Ensley Jolie Eason.
 This is Janelle’s third child, but Ensley is the first baby she has had with David Eason.
 Ms. Evans has other two sons, Jace and Kaiser, both with different fathers from previous relationships.
 Andrew Lewis is the daddy to 7-year-old Jace, and Nathan Griffith is the biological dad to 2-year-old Kaiser.

-Jenelle Evens new fiance, David Eason, has two children from a different relationship.
+Jenelle Evans’ new fiance, David Eason, has two children from a different relationship.
 He has a son named Kaden, and a daughter named Maryssa.

-This is a joyous time for the Teen Mom 2 star who suffered a miscarriage one month prior to becoming pregnant with Ensley.
+This is a joyous time for the Teen Mom 2 star, who suffered a miscarriage one month prior to becoming pregnant with Ensley.
 However, she almost lost Ensley as well when she and David were in a traffic accident.

-According to US News, Jenelle went to visit her doctor in April 2016, and that is when she discovered she was pregnant.
-“I was
+According to Us Weekly, Jenelle went to visit her doctor in April of 2016, and that is when she discovered she was pregnant.

 “I was really, really confused because I was seeing an endocrinologist for my health issues I’ve been having, and she told me that she did blood tests on me to check everything out.
-She wasn’t even trying to check for pregnancy,”
+She wasn’t even trying to check for pregnancy.”

 Jenelle Evans was having a number of health issues during that time and she wanted some answers to the problems in her body.
 Jenelle decided to see Dr. Peter Weiss from The Doctors when she went to Los Angeles to tape the reunion show for Teen Mom 2.